lispyclouds/contajners/doc/002-general-guidelines.md

 There are some cases where you may need access to an API that is either experimental or is not in the swagger docs.
 Docker [checkpoint](https://docs.docker.com/engine/reference/commandline/checkpoint/) is one such example.
 Thanks [@mk](https://github.com/mk) for bringing it up!

-Since this uses the published APIs from the swagger spec, the way to access them is to use the lower level fn `fetch` from the `contajners.impl` ns.
+Since this uses the published APIs from the swagger spec, the way to access them is to use the lower level fn `request` from either the `contajners.jvm-runtime` or `contajners.sci-runtime` ns.
 The caveat is the **response will be totally raw(data, stream or the socket itself)**.

-**Warning**: fns from the `impl` ns are not guaranteed to be stable as they are internal.
+**Warning**: fns from the `impl` and `rt` ns are not guaranteed to have a stable API as they are internal.

 client method path headers query-params body as throw-exceptions throw-entire-message

-fetch takes the following params as a map:
+`request` takes the following params as a map:
 - client: the connection.
 Required.
 - path: the relative path to the operation.
 Required.
 - method: the method of the HTTP request as a keyword.
 Required.